arcusmaximus/YTSubConverter/README.md

 [![Download](images/download.png)](https://github.com/arcusmaximus/YTSubConverter/releases/latest/download/YTSubConverter.exe)

 ## Usage
-YTSubConverter is an .ass -> .ytt converter.
-You can create .ass subtitles using e.g. [Aegisub](http://www.aegisub.org/), which allows you to set up and preview the styling before uploading.
+YTSubConverter is an .ass → .ytt converter.
+You can create .ass subtitles using [Aegisub](http://www.aegisub.org/), which allows you to set up and preview the styling before uploading.

 Conversion is straightforward: launch the program, open your .ass file and click Convert.
 Alternatively, drag the .ass straight onto the .exe.
 In both cases, you'll get a .ytt file that's ready for upload.